-- 12.1 Stockton's housing requirement is set by the Regional Spatial Strategy which requires the provision of 11,140 new dwellings over the period 2004 to 20244 and by Planning Policy Statement 3: Housing, which requires the maintenance of a continuous 5-year rolling supply of housing.
-The RSS figure of 11,140 new dwellings comprises the requirement of 9,475 new dwellings over the period 2004 to 2021 plus the requirement set out in the RSS to plan for housing provision after 2021 at the same average rate as for 2004 to 2021 (555 dwellings per annum).
-Much of the overall requirement is already committed through planning permissions but the need to maintain a continuous 5-year supply requires new provision to be made for the period 2016 to 2024 deliver regeneration in the Core Area and the plans and strategies of other service providers elsewhere in the conurbation requires the new provision to be made for the period 2016 to 2024.
-This will ensure that a continuous 5 year supply is maintained in the final (2021-2024) phase of the plan. - 12.2 Two key drivers informing the approach to meeting this requirement are the Regeneration Strategy for Stockton Borough 2007 to 2012 and the Sustainable Community Strategy.
+- 12.1 Stockton's housing requirement is set by the Regional Spatial Strategy which requires the provision of 9,475 new dwellings over the period 2004 to 2021 and by Planning Policy Statement 3: Housing, which requires the maintenance of a continuous 5-year rolling supply of housing.
+Much of the overall requirement is already committed through planning permissions but the need to maintain a continuous 5-year supply requires new provision to be made for the period 2016 to 2024. - 12.2 Two key drivers informing the approach to meeting this requirement are the Regeneration Strategy for Stockton Borough 2007 to 2012 and the Sustainable Community Strategy.
 The Sustainable Community Strategy's vision for housing is to achieve the highest quality housing provision within neighbourhoods where residents feel pride and have a real sense of belonging and ownership.
-Improving housing is one of the key ambitions to fulfill this vision and includes improving the housing market in the Borough and creating mixed communities offering a range of choices as well as increasing the supply of affordable housing.
+Improving housing is one of the key ambitions to fulfil this vision and includes improving the housing market in the Borough and creating mixed communities offering a range of choices as well as increasing the supply of affordable housing.
+The spatial distribution of housing will support regeneration and will build on the approach set out in the Sustainable Community Strategy that states activities will be concentrated initially in the Mandale, Hardwick and Parkfield and Mill Lane areas which have great potential for quality family orientated suburbs and vibrant town centre accommodation.
+The spatial approach will also achieve a distribution across the housing sub-divisions in the conurbation.
 Together with working to achieve a more balanced range of housing types, this will ensure that the focus on the Core Area is balanced with meeting the needs of other areas and ensuring a range of choices for residents.